DevSnicket/eunice/dependency-and-structure/README.md

 yarn add @devsnicket/eunice-dependency-and-structure
 ```

-## YAML functions
+## YAML

-The YAML objects are expected to be in a structure that matches how YAML is parsed and formatted by [js-yaml](https://github.com/nodeca/js-yaml).
+* YAML is read using the function createStackFromYaml and written using createYamlFromStack.

-YAML is read using the function createStackFromYaml and can be written using createYamlFromStack.
+* Parsing and formatting is not included in this package.
+YAML is expected to already be in the form of Javascript objects.
+These objects are expected to be in a form that matches the [js-yaml](https://github.com/nodeca/js-yaml) package.

-## Stack based functions
+## Stacks

 After a stack has been read/created from YAML using createStackFromYaml (see above), the following functions can be used on the stack or sub-stacks: